 The Mackie HR824s have a Full, Half, and Quarter room setting, that allows the speakers to adapt to the size of the room.
 You can also dial back the low end response from 35hz to 64hz.

-These speakers are a little more expensive at $400-600/speaker depending on the condition and model.
+These speakers are a little more expensive than the Yamaha HS8 speakers, depending on the condition and model.
 However, they are a worthwhile long-term investment.

 Last but certainly not least are microphones.
 Some artists just need one, others need a variety.
 It depends on the music you’re making and the style of production.

 If you’re looking to buy just one microphone, let it be a large-diaphragm condenser mic.
 They are great for everything from vocals to guitar to drums, just make sure you get a good microphone stand if needed.

 Here are a couple of my top picks for a great general usage mic.

 1. Bluebird Microphone

 This mic rocks.
 The Bluebird come is at a very reasonable price, and works for everything.
 It sounds great on vocals.
 It sounds great for guitars.
 It makes a great omni/room mic on drums.
 Buy it.